-If you’re hosting a Christmas brunch, Easter Brunch, Mother’s Day picnic or putting together a bubbly bar for a graduation party, mimosa must be on the menu.
+If you’re hosting a Christmas brunch, Easter Brunch, Garden Party, Mother’s Day picnic or putting together a bubbly bar for a graduation party, mimosa must be on the menu.
 They’re easy for the host to put together and there are several variations you can make!

-How to Make Mimosas
+How to Make The Best Mimosa

 This is one of the easiest cocktails you’ll ever make.
 It consists of only 2 simple ingredients:

-We find that the best ratio is 50/50 sparkling white wine and orange juice.
+We find that the best ratio is 50/50 between sparkling white wine and orange juice.
 For a stronger cocktail, you can also do 2 parts sparkling wine and 1 part orange juice.

 Tips for Making Our Mimosa Recipe

 Use a Champagne Flute – This glass is designed to preserve carbonation.
-They are perfect for celebrations and the only glass sparkling wine and Champagne should be served in.
+They are perfect for celebrations and the only glass of sparkling wine and Champagne should be served in.
 These are the ones we used.

-Make a Batch – If you’re serving many people, mix the mimosa up in a larger pitcher then pour into each glass.
+Make a Batch – If you’re serving many people, mix the mimosa up in a larger pitcher then pour it into each glass.

 Fresh Squeezed Orange Juice – To make them the best, use freshly squeezed orange juice.
-Make this the day before and store it in refrigerator.
+Make this the day before and store it in the refrigerator.